 ABOUT THE AUTHOR

 Franklin Alan is the author of this blog post.
 Franklin is a famous professor in psychology and also heads the psychology department at a university.
-He is very fond of posting blogs related to his field on the website Essay Writing service.
+He is very fond of posting blogs related to his field on the website Essay Tigers.
 Peoples can contact here at Facebook–Twitter–G+.